Compassionate Love: Displaying compassion for those who struggle with mental illness (c)2015 Nancy Virden

 Love as an action wins, every time.
 That is because God invented it and His entire nature is love in action.

-Chronic diseases like major depression, bipolar, multiple sclerosis, MCAD, pulmonary lung disease, and many others are still stigmatized because what is on the inside cannot be seen on the outside.
+Chronic conditions like major depression, bipolar disorder, multiple sclerosis, MCAD, pulmonary lung disease, and many others are still stigmatized because what is on the inside cannot be seen on the outside.
 If you’re not sure about that, think on the last time you saw someone park in a handicap zone and walk into a store.
 Were you frustrated because you couldn’t find a parking spot?
 Did you think, “They don’t look disabled?”

 Or how about the neighbor on disability because of anxiety?
 Maybe you wish you could just sit at home and do nothing and get paid for it.
 People are complex and it’s ok to say, “I don’t understand them or their cause.”
 It’s not so helpful to dismiss everyone who is different, refusing to express love through action.